Curtiss-Reid Rambler: Design and development

-In 1928, Wilfrid T. Reid set up his own company in Montreal after working as an engineer for Canadian Vickers.
+In 1928, Wilfrid Thomas Reid set up his own company in Montreal after working as an engineer for Canadian Vickers.
 His first design was a light aircraft that was intended to exploit a Canadian government programme to support the development of flying clubs.
 The Reid Rambler was primarily intended to be a training aircraft.
 The Rambler was a largely conventional sesquiplane design with wings braced with Warren trusses and which could be folded backwards for transport or storage.
 The fuselage was of fabric-covered steel tube construction and the pilot and a single passenger sat in tandem, open cockpits.

 The prototype (registration G-CAVO) was first flown at the Cartierville Airport on 23 September 1928 by Martin Berlyn.
 The test flight was nearly a disaster because the ailerons seized, leaving Berlyn with a dangerous approach and landing.
 A modification of the aileron control linkage rectified the problem.
 The Rambler continued to be developed, and in 1931, an improved version, the Rambler III, was flown with the more powerful Gipsy III engine.
 John C. Webster flew the MK III prototype in the British King's Cup Race that year.